 Local Drag as Oddity for TCU Students

 The TCU publication etCetera profiles a drag show at the Fort Worth gay bar The Other Place, starring Bette Sheba, the drag persona of Ricky Knerr.
 The article refers to Knerr as a “manwoman,” but Knerr is queerly defiant: “You can call me a queer in a dress, man in panty hose, whatever, I don’t care.”
-He explains the tricks of the trade and insists that he loves being a man who loves men but loves putting on show that is “more flashy Las Vegas showgirl types.”
-That year Ricky Knerr won entertainer of the year in Texas.
+He explains the tricks of the trade and insists that he loves being a man who loves men but loves putting on a show that is “more flashy Las Vegas showgirl types.”
+That year, Ricky Knerr won entertainer of the year in Texas.
 The author remarks, “Coming to a gay bar, the straight person will find normal appearing people…there is nothing about their outward appearance that tells the viewer if the patron is heterosexual or homosexual.”
 Click here for more.

 Drag as Homecoming Activity

 In the fall of ’83, a Daily Skiff showcases different parties happening throughout the week of Homecoming.
 One event, titled “Mr. Drag Queen Contests” is for “males only” and offers $150 in prizes for the best performers.
 Click here for more.